Aggregating in Pandas

 [('most_frequent', most_frequent)]

-The full dictionary is defined as follows:
+We define the full dictionary as follows:

 aggregate = {